eddy-guo/emotion-ai/README.md

 # EmotionAI

-EmotionAI is a face detection application that uses artificial intelligence and face recognition determines the user's emotions through their webcam in real time.
+EmotionAI is a face detection application that uses artificial intelligence and face recognition, determining the user's emotions through their webcam in real time.

 Visit the deployed site here: https://emotionai.vercel.app/